o-william-white/galaxy_tutorials/dada2_tutorial.md

 ### 1. Make sure you have an empty analysis history and give it a name.
 Click the + icon at the top of the history panel.
-If the + icon is missing:
-1. Click on the gear icon on the top of the history panel
-2. Select the option 'Create New' from the menu
+Select 'Unamed hisotry' and give it a name e.g. DAD2 tutorial

 ### 2. Import sample data and reference data
-Import the sample FASTQ files and reference data to your history from Zenodo using the URLs listed in the box below.
+Import the sample FASTQ files and reference data to your history from Zenodo Copy the URLs below
-Copy the URLs below
 Open the Galaxy Upload Manager ('Upload data' bottun on the top of the tool panel) Select 'Paste/Fetch Data'